andr3h3nriqu3s11/pen-trainer/README.md

 The main goals of this project were to:

 - Teach me how to use Go and GTK
-- And to create the app it self
+- And to create the app itself

 # How to run